 Is it Cold-Hardy in My Area?

 If you’re looking to spruce up a tropical landscape with something that’s cold-hardy with an exotic appeal, then look no further than Blue Agave.
-It stands up to North Georgia winters tolerating lows to 20℉ without skipping a beat and a brief dip several degrees lower.
-It’s hardy growing throughout USDA zones 8 through 11.
+It stands up to North Georgia winters tolerating lows to -20℉ without skipping a beat.
+It’s hardy growing throughout USDA zones 5 through 7.

 However, if you’re expecting some extreme winter lows there are precautions you can take to help protect your Blue Agave.
 Adding several inches of organic mulch over the planting site and watering deeply the day before the cold weather arrives helps insulate the roots keeping them warm.